softwaremagico/KendoTournamentManager/backend/README.md

 spring.kendo.datasource.password=asd123
 ```

-Hibernate will automatically create and update the schema on startup (`ddl-auto=update`), so no manual migration
+Hibernate creates a schema for a new installation on startup (`ddl-auto=update`).
-scripts are needed on first run.
+Before upgrading an existing 3.5.x database to 3.6.0, stop the application and
+run the appropriate manual tenancy migration in [`../documents/UPDATING.md`](../documents/UPDATING.md).

 #### Using PostgreSQL